top of page

 Menopause itself isn't a long period, but a single moment: when you haven't had a period for twelve months.
 What most women call "menopause" is actually everything surrounding it, the process in which your body learns to live with permanently lower hormone levels.
 And that process can be challenging, both physically and mentally.

-And then you suddenly realize it: you are just someone else.
+And then you suddenly realize it: you are someone else.

 Someone you really don't want to be.

-Sadly, there was little understanding for her at the time.
-And I feel incredibly guilty about that.
+Sadly, there was little understanding for her at the time, and I feel incredibly guilty about that.
 Now I'm going through the same thing.
 If you're not in it, you have absolutely no idea how much of an impact it has on your daily life.

 Woman to woman: yes, we need each other!